tableau/extensions-api/docs/trex_data_access.md

 <!--Keep this intro short -->

-The Extensions API provides several methods that can access the underlying data in a workbook.
+The Extensions API provides several methods that can access the underlying data in a dashboard.
 The underlying data can include information about the data sources, such as the names of the connection, fields, and tables.
 Collectively, this information is sometimes called *full data*.
 Because of the potentially sensitive nature of this data, dashboard authors and people who use extensions need to know if the extension can access their data, and based upon this knowledge they might want to restrict this access.

 To help ensure transparency and to give the users of extensions control, if your extension uses any of these methods that can access full data, you need to configure your extension to require **full-data** permission.
 The following section describes how you need to set up the permissions for your extension to run.